The Effects of Nondiagnosis

 Discovering the true reason for your pain and suffering after years of no diagnosis can be shattering.
-Though you had symptoms of a medical condition, it has gone unnamed and worse, untreated.
-Our Illinois husband-and-wife lawyer team has deep experience representing medical malpractice claims and can guide clients with undiagnosed medical conditions, such as:
+Though you had symptoms of a medical condition, it has gone unnamed and, worse, untreated.
+Our attorneys have great experience representing medical malpractice claims and can guide clients with undiagnosed medical conditions, such as:

 Perhaps your doctor did not listen or did not recognize your symptoms.
 Maybe they did not do the necessary tests or misread MRIs or lab results.
 Whatever the reason why your illness is not diagnosed, we can help by fighting for financial compensation for your suffering.